SSaquif/linux-cli-notes/readme.md

 The package manger has access to all packages through a package database on our machine. `apt list` will show our machine's package database.

 Very Frequently this pacakge db is outdated (or perhaps cleared and keeps the list of installed packages only).
-For this reason install software using apt is a 2 step process.
+For this reason installing software using `apt` is a `2 step process`.
 Otherwise installation might fail

 ```bash
 # update machine's pacakge db